Which city is cheaper, Porto or Albufeira?

 Porto offers some nice shopping areas.
 The city has both your standard shopping mall stores as well as local vendors and boutique shops.

-Shopping in Albufeira can be found for those interested.
+Albufeira has some good spots for those that want to go shopping.
 You'll find most of the shops are geared toward souvenirs or beach items, particularly near the beach and marina.
 If you look hard you might find some nice ceramics or items made of cork.

-You'll find plenty of kid-friendly things to do in Albufeira.
+Albufeira offers lots of family activities.
 Despite it's reputation as a party-hard city, there are actually a lot of family-friendly activities in the area.
 Because it's the largest resort town in the Algarve, it also has the most activities to choose from, including theme parks, water parks, dolphin watching, ropes courses, go karting, and more.
 The best area's for families are in the old town or the most of the family-friendly resorts outside of town.
 Families should avoid staying near "the Strip."

-Albufeira makes for a terrific place to visit as a couple.
+For those traveling as a couple, Albufeira has plenty to offer.
 For an active honeymoon or couple's retreat, this resort town has it all.
 Beautiful beaches, adventure-filled activities, a wild nightlife scene, and excellent resorts and restaurants all make for a memorable couple's getaway.

-Porto is a great resort town if you're traveling as a couple.
+Porto is a very popular place to visit for couples.
 You can visit the palaces, enjoy shopping, or dine in a nice Portuguese restaurant.
-The area is also famous for its wine, so the city has plenty for couples to do on a romantic getaway.
+Take a cellar tour and sample port then catch a ride on the funicular.
+This city has plenty for couples to do on a romantic getaway.

-Albufeira and Porto are comparable places to visit for backpackers and budget travelers.
+Albufeira and Porto are world-class places to visit for backpackers and budget travelers.

 Backpackers and budget travelers come from all over the world to visit Albufeira.
 If you're looking for a party, then you found it.
 The area is a top pick for European holidays, so you'll find plenty of energy and activities around town.
 There are also golden beaches and a decent selection of hostels to choose from.